Team-Ausdroid-Unimelb/team-ausdroid-unimelb.github.io/docs/chapter_01/section_01.md

 # Chapter 01: Introduction to Robot Operating System (ROS)

-## Section 01: ROS Installation
+## Section 01: ROS Installation and Coding Basics

-This session primarily aims to provide you with a foundational understanding of the software platform we utilize, which is prevalent in the robotics industry.
-After this session, you will possess all the necessary tools and knowledge to begin programming your robot, whether in a real-world scenario or in simulation.

 In this session, we covers basic introduction on Linux (Ubuntu and ARM), Git (GitHub), docker and ROS.